anigam075/Book-Recommendations/README.md

-# BookNest
+# BookPro

-BookNest is a web application designed for book enthusiasts to discover, share, and discuss their favorite books with others.
-Whether you're an avid reader looking for your next literary adventure or someone who loves recommending books to friends, BookNest provides a platform to connect with like-minded individuals and explore a diverse range of reading recommendations.
+BookPro is a web application designed for book enthusiasts to discover, share, and discuss their favorite books with others.
+Whether you're an avid reader looking for your next literary adventure or someone who loves recommending books to friends, BookPro provides a platform to connect with like-minded individuals and explore a diverse range of reading recommendations.

 ## Features